hettoo/pk3check/README.md

 * install-dir: path to the game's installation directory.
 * personal-dir: path to your personal game directory.
-* basemod: the game's default mod name.
+* coremod: the game's default mod name.
 * pure-only: only check files from pure core pk3 files.
 * packed-only: only check files from core pk3 files.
 * strip: strip wrong files from personal pk3 files.